aave/aave-sandbox/README.md

 Sandbox of Aave Markets that replicates a forked production environment.
 The environment is envisioned for testing liquidations or other integrations that requires a production state using Hardhat Node and Alchemy.

+## Requisites

+- Git
+- Node.js version >= 16
+  - You can install and manage any Node.js version easily with [nvm](https://github.com/nvm-sh/nvm)

 ## Getting Started

 Clone the repository: